-Climate change is also increasing risks of coastal flooding due to higher sea levels.
+the risk of flash flooding.

 Australia's climate has warmed by around 1.5°C between 1910 and 2020 (CSIRO and BoM 2022; BoM 2022a).
 Climate change, driven by the burning of coal, oil and gas, was a major factor in the Great Deluge:

 - A warmer atmosphere holds more moisture, and more energy to fuel storms.
 For each 1°C rise in global average temperature, the atmosphere can hold approximately 7 percent more moisture (Trenberth 2011).
 A warmer atmosphere also means there is more energy to fuel storms that generate heavy rainfall.
-These factors increase the likelihood of extreme downpours. - > Rainfall events in Australia are becoming more intense and frequent.
+These factors increase the likelihood of extreme downpours. - Rainfall events in Australia are becoming more intense and frequent.
 In recent decades, the intensity of short duration (hourly) extreme rainfall events has increased by around 10 percent in some regions, with larger increases observed in the north of Australia (CSIRO and BoM 2022).
-One study found that extreme and potentially dangerous rapid rain bursts (sub-hourly heavy rainfall) over Greater Sydney have intensified by at least 40 percent over the past two decades (1997 to 2018) (Ayat et al. 2022).

-Each degree of further warming could double the frequency of intense rainfall events around the world.
+One study found that extreme and

+- potentially dangerous rapid rain bursts (sub-hourly heavy rainfall) over Greater Sydney have intensified by at least 40 percent over the past two decades (1997 to 2018) (Ayat et al. 2022). - Each degree of further warming could double the frequency of intense rainfall events around the world.
 Globally, the frequency of intense rainfall events experienced at the moment is likely to almost double with each degree of further warming (Myhre et al. 2019).